trevorrobertsjr/jtc/jtc-workshop/docs/hybrid-cloud/build-container-image.md

 `CMD` tells the Docker daemon what command to use to start the container.

-If you want to dive deeper on the topic of writing a Dockerfile, checkout this site: https://docs.docker.com/get-started/docker-concepts/building-images/writing-a-dockerfile/
+If you want to dive deeper on the topic of writing a Dockerfile, check this site out: https://docs.docker.com/get-started/docker-concepts/building-images/writing-a-dockerfile/

 ## Building with the Blueprint